extendr/extendr/marshaling_rules.md

 Here is a list of examples:
-- `Vec<i32>` triggers `NA` validation, altrep unfolding, and type coercion if compatible (so `1.0` or `1.0 + 0i` convert to `1L`).
+- `Vec<i32>` triggers `NA` validation, altrep expanding, and type coercion if compatible (so `1.0` or `1.0 + 0i` convert to `1L`).
 Heavy on overhead and memory allocation, good for prototypes and testing things out.

 - `Integers` is an obscure wrapper of either `&[Rint]` or some `AltIntegers`.
 Can be used to obtain an iterator, items of which are of type `Rint`, providing correct `NA` handling.
 Preferred way to handle vectors, similar to that of `{cpp11}`.

 - `Numerics` is a discriminated union of `Integers | Doubles`.
 Accepts all numeric inputs, but leaves it up to the user to decipher what exactly was received from `R`.
-No runtime validation, no extra allocation, ALTREPS remain unfolded.
+No runtime validation, no extra allocation, ALTREPS remain not expanded.
 - `ComplexNumerics` represents either `Complexes` or `Numerics`